Authentic Bodies in a Fractured World: SUMMER INTENSIVE

 About this Workshop

-Work & Play is a five-day LIVE workshop in which we will spend time both being deeply introspective, vulnerable, personal, and intimate, and also spending time considering relationship, community, global context and environmental impacts.
+Authentic Bodies in a Fractured World is a five-day LIVE workshop in which we will spend time both being deeply introspective, vulnerable, personal, and intimate, and also spending time considering relationship, community, global context and environmental impacts.

 Each day will feature a 75 minute Bartenieff Fundamentals class taught by Alexandra.
 This is followed by a 90 minute rigorous, full-bodied movement class by a rotating guest teachers.
 The afternoon is a 180 minute Choreography and Directing workshop in which you will build a piece.
 You are welcome to have dancers join you, or work on either a solo or in collaboration with other members in class to create a duet or larger piece.
 Overall, the week is meant to invite us back into our bodies, collaboration, creativity, flow, and generation, while leaving behind models that do not serve us.